donphi/roo-crew/prompt_yaml_workflow.md

 ### 2.3 OPERATIONAL PARAMETERS

-1. **Technology Stack Analysis**: You MUST first analyze the `.recruitment_prompt` file to extract the complete technology stack, architectural requirements, and operational protocols specific to this project.
+1. **Technology Stack Analysis**: You MUST first analyze the `prompt_recruitment.md` file to extract the complete technology stack, architectural requirements, and operational protocols specific to this project.

 2. **Agent Integration**: You MUST incorporate ALL custom agent modes created by the Visionary Recruiter.
 You are FORBIDDEN from using the default "code", "architect", "ask", or "debug" modes.
 Only custom modes defined in the `.roomodes` file are authorized for inclusion in the workflow.